aomlomics/protocols/protocol_extractdna_sterivex_kingfisher.md

 ### Minimum Information about an Omics Protocol (MIOP)

+- MIOP terms are listed in the YAML frontmatter of this page.
-See <https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml> for list and definitions.
+- See <https://github.com/BeBOP-OBON/miop/blob/main/model/schema/terms.yaml> for list and definitions.

 ### Authors